OAI/learn.openapis.org/upgrading/overlay-v1.0-to-v1.1.md

 # Overlay - Upgrading Between Versions 1.0 and 1.1

-Overlay 1.1 introduces significant new functionality and improvements.
-This guide covers the changes required to migrate your Overlay 1.0 descriptions to version 1.1.
+Overlay 1.1 adds powerful new copy features, and upgrading from 1.0 is as simple as updating the version number.
+This guide walks you through that quick transition.

 ## Getting started